First Nation Projects

 First Nations have long recognized the power of land, sky and wind.
 They were the first true believers in renewable energy.
 We are proud partners with First Nations communities in renewable energy projects.

-Starting in 2006, 3G helped M’Chigeeng First Nation of Manitoulin Island create the first wholly Indigenous-owned utility scale wind farm in Ontario.
-3G designed, arranged financing for and managed the construction of the project.
-This 4 megawatt commercial wind project reached its Commercial Operation Date in June 2012.
-As of 2023 M’Chigeeng continues to own and operate the wind farm with asset management assistance from 3G.
+Commencing in 2006, 3G was engaged by M’Chigeeng First Nation of Manitoulin Island to design and build the first wholly Indigenous-owned utility scale wind farm in Ontario.
+3G assisted M'Chigeeng in arranging financing under Ontario's Aboriginal Loan Guarantee program, as well as the management of equipment procurement and construction of the project.
+This 4 megawatt wind energy project reached its Commercial Operation Date in June 2012.
+As of 2025 M’Chigeeng continues to own and operate the wind farm with asset management assistance from 3G.
+An 8MW expansion of the MERE project is currently undergoing feasibility studies and environmental assessment work with 3G's assistance.

-In 2011, we designed and built 4 solar energy proejcts for two Ontario First Nation communities.
+In 2011, we designed and built 4 solar energy projects for two Ontario First Nation communities.

-Other First Nation communities 3G has assisted include: Henvey Inlet FN, Wasauksing FN, Nipissing FN, Serpent River FN, Swan lake FN, Wolfe Lake FN
+3G assisted the following First Nation communities in project feasibility studies and permitting: Henvey Inlet FN, Wasauksing FN, Nipissing FN, Serpent River FN, Swan lake FN, Wolfe Lake FN

 In 2015, we organized a community energy audit project for M'Chigeeng First Nation, that launched several band members toward becoming energy certified auditors.